-The route begins in the Rincon de Loix with a downwards path to reach and see the Tío Ximo Cove and the ocer mines.
-At the beginning of this path, there is a small field to park your car.
+The walking route begins in the Rincon de Loix with a downwards path to reach and see the Tío Ximo Cove and the Ocher mines.
+At the beginning of this path, there is a small field for you to park your car.
 This is a rocky area so be aware of the underside of your car.
 You can also decide to park your car at the parking lot of the Tio Ximo cove.

 After the mines, the path is made up of an old road that leads to a watchtower.
 They constructed this tower in Punta de Cavall in the seventeenth century.

 This path over the hills borders the coast and there is no natural spring water available.
 Come prepared and bring your own bottles and some food.
 The path receives lots of sunlight because of its location on the east side of the hills.
 It is best to bring enough sunscreen or do the route in the late afternoon to be sure to be protected.

 Signposts are clearly visible on the route.
 And it is a unique road that takes us directly to the Vigía Tower and to the viewpoint there.
 The entire path is very easy and convenient with a fairly smooth slope.
 Because it is paved it can be done perfectly on foot, by bike, or in a wheelchair.
 A roundtrip is only about 3,5 kilometers so it is a recommendation for the whole family.